 - Markets – No two ways about it, if you want to get a good source of unpackaged, often locally grown, produce, markets are the place to frequent!
 By and large, we’ve found that markets, where you can meet the grower/producer face-to-face, are really great for starting fruitful conversations about waste-free food, and developing relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
 Many of the Wellington markets have local producers of pre-made foods like tofu, noodles, preserves etc. Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
 BYO bags and containers to markets such as the Whakatāne Sunday Market, Rex Morpeth Park, Whakatāne.

-- Trade Aid – Trade Aid‘s entire chocolate range comes in Econic home compostable packaging!
-Their 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable also.
+- Trade Aid – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags and are home compostable when they start to fall apart.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.
-You can get all these products at Whakatāne Organics, 28 Boon Street, Whakatāne, the chocolate and sugar at New World Whakatāne, 51 Kakahoroa Drive, Whakatane, or just the chocolate at Limepeace Organics, 99 Church Street, Ōpōtiki.
+You can get all these products at Whakatāne Organics, 28 Boon Street, Whakatāne, and the sugar at New World Whakatāne, 51 Kakahoroa Drive, Whakatane.

 - Tea – most tea bags have plastic in them, so we encourage people to drink loose leaf teas.
 We’re always on the lookout for loose leaf teas that you can get unpackaged.
 Unfortunately, this is difficult in Eastern Bay of Plenty.
 However, Limepeace Organics, 99 Church Street, Ōpōtiki stocks Herbal Potential teas in brown paper bags that don’t have a plastic lining.